PdoyleC/everyday-life/README.md

 ### Liked/Comments

-- User can see on each post if it has been liked and if there is a comment for the post.
+- User can see on each post if it has been liked and if their is a comment for the post.

 <img src="readmedoc/likedcomments.png" alt="liked comments image">

-- User can't like there own posts.
+- User can't like their own posts.

 <img src="readmedoc/cantlike.png" alt="can't like post">